Artweave Tapestry/L'Atelier Artweave

 “The Toronto Dominion Centre is made up of six buildings in the financial core of Toronto.
 The architect of the buildings was Mies Van der Rohe.
 Within and around the buildings are a variety of artworks all by Canadian artists. ……….

 (7th paragraph) …….
 Paulette-Marie Sauve’s interpretation of the Canadian landscape is a triptych installed at the Commercial Union Tower.”
+I wove this on my Gobelins loom.

 Then in 1986, I met Andree Beaulieu-Green, a graduate of the Massachusetts Institute of Technology.